A resource to help guide your Group in planning your approach to providing digital services and IT Support

 Setting clear boundaries as soon at the family arrives will establish what help the Group will and will not provide.
 Setting boundaries around who is responsible for fixing a computer and how much time you’re willing to spend explaining certain IT issues or resetting passwords will help the family to understand their responsibility for learning these skills early on.

-All families arriving into the UK through resettlement programmes must isolate for 10 days in their home.
-During this time, you can connect with the family members as needed, but many things will be done online in these days.
+Whilst families arriving into the UK through resettlement programmes must isolate for 10 days in their home, you can connect with the family members as needed, but many things will be done online in these days.
 Ensuring the family feel comfortable accessing video calling platforms such as Zoom, What’s App or FaceTime will be essential.
 Help to make it as easy as possible for them to do so.
 Ensure that guides to commonly used platforms are available in the property either as video or written guides to empower the family to work through this themselves.
 Guides for Zoom and Google Classroom are available in multiple languages.
 If you are using a joint calendar with the family, ensure a shortcut is easily available for them to access this.

 Some key areas of support when helping the family navigate a laptop or tablet will be:

 - Changing a device’s language: Changing the keyboard alphabet or computer language from English to Arabic and back again.
 This may differ depending on the brand or device but is usually an easy fix.
 A quick Google search will show you how to do this.
 You could consider purchasing a keyboard to attach to the device which is in the language spoken by the family.

 - Email: Set up email for all adults in the family if they don’t already have one.

 - Passwords: The family will need to set and remember passwords for their computer, email, bank account and possibly their GP surgery’s appointment system.
-Many Groups have found that the families they support forget passwords regularly and need help in resetting them.
+Many groups have found that the families they support forget passwords and need help in resetting them.
 Help the family to pick a memorable password but keep in mind that if their first language is Arabic; remembering a series of numbers and letters will be even harder.
 Help them to choose something memorable and secure.

 - Troubleshooting common issues: Make sure they know what to do if the computer freezes or the internet disconnects.
 In the first week, set aside an hour with an interpreter to do a tutorial with the family and go over common issues.
 You can take screenshots or create diagrams that the family can reference when you’re not around.
-For example: a diagram of Ctrl+Alt+Delete and what to click next for when the computer freezes.

 The above points may require some repetition and practice when the family first arrives but with practice and clear boundaries, the family will build confidence and learn new skills that will help them access more services online.

-IT Support via remote access
+IT support via remote access

 You may also wish to set up a remote desktop app, which allows a group member to access the device of the family to provide additional support.
 There are a number of services like Team Viewer and others which are free and paid for versions available – some have limitations, and it’s incredibly important that the family members are aware that you can, with permission, dial into their devices.
 Ask them if they are happy with this, and agree how long you will have this agreement in place for.
 Demonstrate how you will use this, how they can see you are using this.
 Setting this up will ensure that you can provide IT assistance if needed.
 Make sure you set up the software on the device prior to the family arriving.